Modular invariants for real quadratic fields and Kloosterman sums: The Kuznetsov formula for Kohnen's plus space

 Bir\'o \cite[Theorem~B]{biro} stated a version of Theorem~\ref{thm:KTFplus-space+} for $\Gamma_0(4N)$ in the case $k=\frac 12$ under the added assumption that $\tilde \varphi(\ell)=0$ for all $\ell$.
 His theorem involves coefficients of half-integral weight Eisenstein series at cusps instead of Dirichlet $L$-functions.

 To prove Theorem~\ref{thm:KTFplus-space+}, we start with Proskurin's version of the Kuznetsov formula \cite{proskurin-new} which is valid for arbitrary weight $k$ and for the cusp-pair $\infty\infty$.
 The necessary modifications for an arbitrary cusp-pair are straightforward (see \cite{deshouillers-iwaniec} for details in the $k=0$ case).
+Recall the definitions of the generalized Kloosterman sum $S_{\a\b}(m,n,c,\nu)$ in \eqref{eq:S-ab-ref} and the Eisenstein series coefficients $\phi_{\a\b}(m,s)$ in \eqref{eq:phi-ab-def}.

 \begin{proposition} Suppose that $\varphi$ satisfies \eqref{eq:varphi-cond}.
 Suppose that $m,n\geq 1$ and that $k=\pm \frac 12$.
 Let $\nu=\nu_\theta^{2k}$ and $\Gamma=\Gamma_0(4)$ and let $\a,\b$ be cusps of $\Gamma$.
 Let $\{u_j\}$ denote an orthonormal basis of Maass cusp forms of weight $k$ with spectral parameters $r_j$.
 For each $2< \ell\equiv k\pmod{2}$, let $\mathcal H_\ell$ denote an orthonormal basis of holomorphic cusp forms of weight~$\ell$ with coefficients normalized as in \eqref{eq:g-normalize}.
 Then